rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [wiki_base]: https://en.wikipedia.org/wiki/Base_pair "https://en.wikipedia.org/wiki/Base_pair"

 There are some other questions worth considering before discussing DNA's potential for digital data storage.
 When writing this, I was interested in learning how much DNA each human cell and human has.
-I also recall having encountered the trivia fact "_something something DNA stretches to the moon X times!_" at some point, but would really like to pin this down.
-To me, DNA is one of those things in the same class of curiosity and grace as _space_, _life_, _humanity_, _mathematics_,... and ought to be marveled at just a bit more.
+I also recall having encountered the trivia fact "_something something DNA stretches to the moon X times!_" at some point, but really want to pin this down.
+To me, DNA is a mind–spectale in the same class of curiosity and grace as _space_, _life_, _humanity_, _mathematics_,... and ought to be marveled at just a bit more.

 [wiki_conception]: https://en.wikipedia.org/wiki/Fertilisation "https://en.wikipedia.org/wiki/Fertilisation"